 At this point the observation that the contemporary superhero film is an allegory for the war on terror, like pointing out that Godzilla is about fears of the atomic bomb or that Invasion of the Body Snatchers is about communism and conformity, that has become at this point so commonplace that it barely merits interest.
 What is interesting, however, is the way in which in the fifteen or so years of the cultural forms dominance it has progressed with our changing anxieties about the war.
 At the beginning the films were all about preventing some kind of apocalyptic attack, usually on New York City, functioning as a kind of wish fulfillment of the most immediate sort.
 As the war on terror has dragged on, different elements of this long war have filtered into the superhero film like the way the sound of an alarm becomes part of a dream, or, to complete the Freud reference, smoke from a smoldering bed sheet.
 The different subplots and themes of the film read like a list of headlines about the long war, everything from post traumatic stress to drones has been addressed in inverted superhero form.

 With Captain America: Civil War the subtext, or residues of reality, shifts to collateral damage as The Avengers are forced to confront the reality of the lives destroyed by all of those left in the wake of cool explosions, giant space slugs, and cities falling from the sky.
 The latest films focus on unilateral action, the UN as a the voice of the international community, and the destruction wrought by unchecked conflict could be seen as lessons for the "world's only superpower" from those with superpowers.
 The superhero film goes full circle; from the fantasy of power to the ugly reality of violence.
 As much as it is possible to read the film this way.
-It is important to recognize that collateral damage is not just a part of war, but also the "war" between competing studios and competing comic book.
+It is important to recognize that collateral damage is not just a part of war, but also the "war" between competing studios and competing comic book movie franchises.
 Whedon already made it an issue in The Age of Ultron as a response to Man of Steel, and even a cursory scan of the various chat rooms of comic books sites will reveal a sort of spectacular inversion of realpolitik.
 There is more debate and discussion of collateral damage in Metropolis and Sokovia than in Baghdad or Afghanistan.
-Back in my day the merits of DC and Marvel were debated in terms of who could beat who in a fight, now it is a matter of which universe is more in accord with just warfare theory.
+Back in my day the merits of DC and Marvel were debated in terms of who could beat who in a fight, the Hulk or Superman, now it is a matter of which universe is more in accord with just warfare theory and the ideological demands of heroism.

 It is not a matter of just saying that sometimes a "cigar is just a cigar," or, more in keeping with the film, sometimes a "drone is just something that the Falcon shoots out of his winged jetpack."
 The very fact that these reality effects, references to torture, surveillance, and offshore detainment facilities, etc., function not just as plot points, but as ways to define and delimit different cultural products, reveals to what extent reality has become a kind of simulation--a dream that references only itself and no more so when it claims to be "realistic."